 The analyses associated with the development of the FDI Attraction Strategy for Halton Hills indicated that the community should focus its efforts on attracting investment in the Advanced Manufacturing, Agri-Business, Food Processing and Clean Technology sectors.
 Two key markets that provide opportunities in these sectors include the Netherlands and Germany.
-The Strategy recommends that Halton Hills' first mission in the 2nd Quarter of 2020 target the Netherlands and the second mission target Germany in the 4th Quarter of 2020.
+The Strategy recommends that Halton Hills' implement two initial missions; one targeting the Netherlands and one targeting Germany.
 To maximize investment, export and import benefits, Halton Hills' trade missions will be designed to focus on attracting new invetsments into Halton Hills from abroad, as well as on creating opportunities for existing local businesses to access overseas business development opportunities.
 As much as possible, local companies should be invited to participate in each mission to act as ambassadors and to take advantage of new export market opportunities.